Topics in NFP Life®

 • By its very nature, practicing NFP promotes healthy communication and respect for each other within your marriage.

-• The times of abstinence opens up the opportunity to develop deeper levels of emotional intimacy.
+• Times of abstinence present opportunities to develop deeper levels of emotional intimacy.

 What to Expect & The Next Steps

-• Practicing NFP allows women to closely monitor their overall health.
+• Practicing NFP allows women to closely monitor their reproductive health.

-• Cycle charting can help physicians better understand symptoms that may be occurring in a woman’s mind and body.
+• Cycle charting can help physicians better understand the state of a woman’s hormonal health.

 • Husbands should be willing and excited to begin charting with their wife.
 This is a team effort!